BulgariaOfficial Name: Republic of Bulgaria

 - The Sofia metro is the most accessible system for disabled individuals, but its reach is limited.

 - Disabled travelers should consider traveling with a friend or family member who can assist them in navigating the transportation systems in Bulgaria.

 Women Travelers: See our travel tips for Women Travelers.

-Bulgarian medical personnel is knowledgeable and is trained to a high standards, however most hospitals and clinics are not equipped with appropriate medical supplies and not maintained to Western standards.
+Bulgarian medical personnel are knowledgeable, however most hospitals and clinics are not equipped with appropriate medical supplies and are not maintained to Western standards.

 - Basic medical supplies, over-the-counter and prescription medications are widely available, but highly specialized medication and/or treatment regimens may not be.

 - Not every hospital/clinic is equipped for pediatric care.
 If you are in need of emergency services for an infant/child, please call ahead to ensure those services are available.